JuliaText/TextAnalysis.jl/docs/src/documents.md

 "To be or not to be..."

 julia> sd = StringDocument(str)
-StringDocument{String}("To be or not to be...", TextAnalysis.DocumentMetadata(Languages.English(), "Unnamed Document", "Unknown Author", "Unknown Time"))
+StringDocument{String}("To be or not to be...", TextAnalysis.DocumentMetadata(Languages.English(), "Untitled Document", "Unknown Author", "Unknown Time"))

 julia> pathname = "/usr/share/dict/words"
 "/usr/share/dict/words"